We hear a lot these days about ‘finding our purpose’; another way of saying ‘listen to your heart’

 My BA is in Philosophy, Politics and Economics from Oxford University and an MBA from INSEAD.
 I qualified as a lawyer in the UK and later as a Mediator in Singapore.

 Accredited with the International Coach Federation at PCC level, I have been trained and certified in a variety of coaching methodologies including Results Coaching Systems and Integral Coaching.
 I have a post Graduate diploma in positive business psychology accredited by the National Council of Psychotherapists, UK, and am trained as both a Pilates teacher and a Yoga teacher

 Fields of interest

-I am of British and Chinese descent and live in Singapore with my teenage son.
+I am of British and Chinese descent and live in Singapore with my partner and teenage son.
 I have lived, worked and studied in 5 countries and continue to work and study across Asia and beyond.
-As well as music, dance and forms of mainstream art I am often to be found exploring in the fringes to see what might be useful to bring back to clients
+As well as music, dance and forms of mainstream art I am often to be found exploring in the fringes to see what might be useful and interesting for my clients.